kalki/RoboND-Rover-Project/report.md

 #### Mapping ####

-1. Current mapping logic by compariing count of obstacle and navigatable is not good enough.
+1. Current mapping logic by comparing count of obstacle and navigable is not good enough.
 Distance should be consider more.
 2. Use entire vision image is not correct, only edge has meaning.
 For example, a rock will block sight entire area, area behind rock will be consider as obstacles in single image processing, that increase the count of obstacle for